How to Write About Something That Happened

 Small Talk Highlights: Write about your conversations, the ones that seem to come out of nowhere – on the bus, around the lunch table, or during idle times at school.
 What do you talk about?
 What do you say about them?
 What do you think about them now?

-Moments of Grace (or Cringe): Write about a memorable thing that happened to you or someone else and stuck with you long after it passed.
-It could be a random encounter or a moment of gratitude.
+Moments of Grace (or Cringe): Write about a memorable thing that happened to you, or someone else, and stuck with you.
+A random encounter, a moment of kindness.
 What happened?

 Mapping What Happened for Deeper Insight